Muscle meat is rich in the amino acid methionine but relatively low in glycine.

-There are three ways by which the body can reduce homocysteine levels.
-They are called folate-dependent remethylation, folate-independent remethylation and trans-sulphuration.
+There are three ways by which your body can reduce homocysteine levels.
+They are called folate-dependent remethylation, folate-independent remethylation, and trans-sulphuration.

-Three nutrients are required to keep this system running smoothly:
+Three nutrients are needed to keep this system running smoothly:

-- Folate: This B-vitamin is probably the most important nutrient for maintaining homocysteine levels within normal limits (16, 17, 18).
+- Folate.
+This B vitamin is probably the most important nutrient for maintaining homocysteine levels within normal limits (

-- Vitamin B12: Vegetarians are often low in vitamin B12, which may cause an increase in homocysteine levels (19, 20).
+- Vitamin B12.
+Vegetarians and vegans are often low in vitamin B12, which may cause an increase in homocysteine levels (

-- Riboflavin: Although riboflavin is also necessary to make this process work, riboflavin supplementation has limited effects on homocysteine levels (18, 21).
+- Riboflavin.
+Though riboflavin is also necessary to make this process work, riboflavin supplements have limited effects on homocysteine levels (

 Several nutrients are needed for this pathway to work:

-- Trimethylglycine or choline: Also called betaine, trimethylglycine is found in many plant foods.
-It can also be produced from choline (22, 23, 24).
+- Trimethylglycine or choline.
+Also called betaine, trimethylglycine is found in many plant foods.
+It can also be produced from choline (